Wolfgang Amadeus Mozart: Early years

 Mozart's new career in Vienna began well.
 He often performed as a pianist, notably in a competition before the Emperor with Muzio Clementi on 24 December 1781, and he soon "had established himself as the finest keyboard player in Vienna".
-He also prospered as a composer, and in 1782 completed the opera Die Entführung aus dem Serail ("The Abduction from the Seraglio"), which premiered on 16 July 1782 and achieved considerable success.
-The work was soon being performed "throughout German-speaking Europe", and thoroughly established Mozart's reputation as a composer.
+He also prospered as a composer, and in 1782 completed the opera Die Entführung aus dem Serail which premiered on 16 July 1782 and achieved considerable success.
+The work was soon being performed "throughout German-speaking Europe", and established Mozart's reputation as a composer.